How to tax-deduct working from home

 Whether you’re a teacher, writer or a field worker – many professions require at least some work to be done from the employee’s home, while certain occupational groups now work entirely remotely.
-To create the perfect atmosphere for focused working, it’s worth setting up a dedicated room as a home office.
-In some cases, it’s even possible to claim the home office, furniture, and office equipment as a tax-deductible expense.
-We’ll show you what to look out for when considering tax relief for your home office.
+To create the perfect atmosphere for focused working, it’s worth setting up a dedicated room as an office at home.
+In some cases, it’s even possible to claim expenses for working from home, furniture, and office equipment as a tax-deductible home office expense.
+We’ll show you what to look out for when considering tax relief when working from your office at home.

 - Who’s allowed to tax-deduct a room as a home office?